-The price is £20 per book, buyer collect.
+Our price is now £15 per book, buyer collect.
 Postage and packing to destinations within the UK is an extra £4.20 1st class or £3.70 2nd class, and at cost to other countries.
 For more details of how to order, please contact the Treasurer.

 Alternatively, you can purchase a copy at £20 from F M Heath & Co’s Nursery at Woodhouses and at Heath’s vegetable stall in Melbourne Car Park (entrance opposite Melbourne Assembly Rooms on High Street) on Fridays and Saturdays 9.30am-1.30pm.
 Arrangements have also been made to sell these books at Melbourne Library during their opening hours: Monday 2-5pm, Wednesday 2-5.30pm and Friday 9am-1pm and 2-7pm and at Melbourne News in the Market Place.

 On 1st August 2015 we launched a book by Adrian Earp and members of the Melbourne Historical Research Group, entitled ‘In Memoriam – Commemorating the Men of Melbourne who died in The Great War’.
 The first edition was sold out and now the second edition is available from Adrian Earp – telephone 07813 582022.
 It is priced at £15, buyer collect, but arrangements can be made with regard to delivery or postage and packing.